numerique-gouv/audioconf/README.md

 ## SQL

 - Total de réservation par nom de domaine : `select substring(email from '@[^@]*$') as domain, count(*) from conferences group by domain order by count DESC;`
+- Nombre de réservations par durée de réservation : `SELECT "durationInMinutes" , count(*) as count from conferences GROUP BY "durationInMinutes" ORDER BY count DESC;`
+- Nombre de réservations annulées : `SELECT "canceledAt" IS NOT NULL as canceled, count(*) from conferences GROUP BY canceled;`